 What does it mean to receive a Canadian “full-ride” scholarship?

 In the Canadian system, a full-ride scholarship means that your tuition fees will be fully paid for.
 Anything billed by the university, such as textbooks, will be covered too.
 Tuition plus mandatory fees is the maximum coverage a student can receive in Canada; housing and other living expenses cannot be paid for.
 While these are the rules set out by the Canadian system, each province and each individual institutions can impose even stricter guidelines.
 As well each individual university has their own rules and the right to reserve how much funding is available and can be given to their athletes.

 A good example of this is the province of Ontario.
-Universities in Ontario are restricted to offering a maximum AFA of $4,500 per year.
+Universities in Ontario are restricted to offering a maximum AFA of $4,500 per year ($5,000 per year beginning in 2023/2024).
+This means that a "full-ride" in Ontario may not necessarily cover full tuition and mandatory expenses.
 Further still, a university within Ontario may not give this much scholarship money out to their athletes, whether by choice or because the funds just don’t exist at their program.
 Just because schools are allowed to give out a certain amount of prize money, doesn’t mean they can or that they will.

 Partial scholarships (any denomination other than a “full-ride”) can range from under a thousand dollars up to the total cost of tuition and mandatory university fees.
 According to MacLean’s, tuition in most provinces is over $5,000 a year, the average Canadian sports scholarship is $1,060.

 If your university fees cost $5,500 a year and you were to receive a full scholarship, this fee would be covered.
 But, a partial scholarship of say, $2,000 a year, would leave you to pay the outstanding $3,500.